ACE-UCHIHA/Packets-Tryhackme-writeup/README.md

 #### Q7: What is the MD5 hash of the normal file?

-The normal file is thm.png to get the file you can use the methods in the [Task 4](#task-4) [Q6](#q6-what-is-the-md5-hash-of-the-malicious-file) but now you can use both methods in windows andf linux.
+The normal file is thm.png to get the file you can use the methods in the [Task 4](#task-4) [Question 6](#q6-what-is-the-md5-hash-of-the-malicious-file) but now you can use both methods in windows andf linux.

 #### Q8: What is the file size of malicious file?
 (Format: In Bytes)